How To Sleep Like A King

-Hypnos’ resident sleep expert Natalie Pennicotte-Collier (MSC, MBCT, D.CHyp, MNCH, DHybKG, Reg CNHC) offers advice for keeping your sleep on track and sleeping like a king this bank holiday!
+Hypnos’ resident sleep expert Natalie Pennicotte-Collier (MSC, MBCT, D.CHyp, MNCH, DHybKG, Reg CNHC) offers advice for keeping your sleep on track.

 “The body's internal clock, or circadian rhythm, is kept in check by maintaining a regular sleep pattern therefore establishing a regular sleep schedule or routine can encourage a higher-quality sleep.